Jacqui Lichtenstern UKCP & EAGT Reg. Psychotherapist, MSc Gestalt Psychotherapy

 Other areas of counselling I deal with

-Please email me with any additional queries, to make an initial appointment or to arrange a phone call, and I will get back to you as soon as possible.
+Please email me with any additional queries, to book a taster session or to arrange a phone call, and I will get back to you as soon as possible.

 Maps & Directions